AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ### External accounts {#external}

 Adobe Campaign comes with a set of pre-defined external accounts to connect with external systems.
-As a Campaign System Administrator, you can create and manage external accounts from the client console only.[Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/external-accounts.html){target="_blank"}
+As a Campaign System Administrator, you can create and manage external accounts.
+[Learn more](../administration/external-account.md)

 ### Schema creation and extension {#schema}